Mfalz/sepphoBot/README.md

 # sepphoBot
-a simple Telegram Bot in JavaScript
+a simple Telegram Bot in Python